tapzx2/digital-garden/content/Quick Start to Writing SOPs.md

 - "Deposit remaining cash" (step 1.3.3) is mission critical and could highlighted a little better in SOP.
 - We do not have the capacity to write the button pushing level of detail into our SOP nor do we have the capacity to train employees who might need that.
 This can help lead to writing clear job requirements.
 It may be important for the applicant to have some experience with POS systems or an aptitude for learning.
 Maybe in the future we would look into writing the button pushing docs.
 But for now because we're trying to get this position filled.
 - Handling issues could be considered critical.
 This jumps to the top of the list of SOPs to write.
 - We can probably prune the detail from the customer interaction, cash count, and supply check instructions.
 We'd would hire someone who's good at this already.
-In the future, when a more robust training methodology is needed i.e. [[dutch bros training]], then we could expand this.
+In the future, when a more robust training methodology is needed i.e. dutch bros training, then we could expand this.

 Using the above points, the first draft can be tidied up into something like this.